w6thsi/mendeley-javascript-sdk/README.md

 ## About the SDK

-The SDK provides a convenient library for accessing the Mendeley API with client-side JavaScript.
+The SDK provides a convenient library for accessing the Mendeley API with client-side and server-side JavaScript.

 ## Installation